 So there’s actually a lot of options for this, but let me share the ones I’ve actually done:

-2) Further north, you will be entering Washington State and for starters, I’ve seen much of it’s coast and here are at least 10+ best places to visit on the Washington Coast to see there.
+2) Further north, you will be entering Washington State and for starters, I’ve seen much of it’s coast and here are at least 10+ best places to visit on the Washington Coast.

 4) Further south and deep into Oregon, you can explore spots like: